ctorney/uavTracker/README.md

 If your images are already right sizes, you can put them in the root directory of the project straight away.

+Note:
+*prepTrain doesn't copy files that already have annotations from "raw" directory to the main one.*

 It makes sense to create a symbolic link to your directory with weights in the data folder of your project

 Here is an example of a directory tree for a config file `/experiments/easy_fish.yml`: